- Your dog should never eat lemons — While the flesh of the lemon is technically safe, the rind and juice are toxic to your pet.

 Read on to learn more about the dangers of lemons for your dog, and alternative dog-friendly fruit to offer.

-Why are lemons bad for dogs?
+Are lemons safe for dogs?

 Symptoms of lemon toxicity

-In a perfect world, our pups would naturally avoid foods that are bad for them.
-While many animals avoid lemons, a full lemon or more might end up in your dog’s stomach.
+In a perfect world, our pups would completely avoid foods that are bad for them.
+While many animals avoid lemons, there’s always the risk of accidental ingestion or exposure where a whole lemon or more might end up in your dog’s stomach.